Construction Equipment and Contractor’s Tool Coverage

 How many thousands of dollars worth of tools and equipment have you acquired for your business over the years?
 Even to get started, a significant investment in tools is usually required.
 For most contractors, tools insurance coverage is a must-have.

 An important consideration when shopping for contractor’s insurance is tool coverage, which specifically protects the tools owned by your business, whether they are in your truck or at a client’s location.
 From an insurance viewpoint, tools are generally considered to be items costing $1,000 or less.
 Examples of contractor tools you’ll want coverage for include:

 - Hand tools such as hammers, wrenches, crowbars, saws, and screwdrivers

 - Power tools such as power drills, heat guns, sanders, power saws, and grinders

 - Contractor gear such as hard hats, goggles, gloves, knee pads, tool bags, belts, and uniforms

 - Other contracting tools including shovels, wheelbarrows, ladders, and cleaning supplies

 Take note – your personal vehicle policy does not cover tools and equipment being transported for business purposes.
 Imagine one morning discovering that the cargo trailer storing all of your tools has been stolen!
 At least you will be able to resume operations quickly with the right coverage in place.

-From an insurance viewpoint, equipment is defined as items worth over $1000 to acquire, like a generator, backhoe or an excavator for example.
-For these more expensive pieces of equipment, you will want to have these itemized in your policy for appropriate coverage for theft or other type of loss.
-Equipment coverage usually applies to items you have rented from a dealer or borrowed from another contractor as well.
+From an insurance viewpoint, equipment is defined as items worth over $1000 to acquire.
+For these more expensive pieces of equipment, we’ll help to have these itemized in your policy for appropriate coverage for theft or other types of loss.
+Equipment coverage usually applies to items you have rented from a dealer or borrowed from another contractor.

 There are many other options geared to specific types of contractors and specialized construction, such as crane operators, office trailer coverage and work on ice or soft ground, to name a few.